Gentleman1983/advent-of-code/day25/README.md

 **What is the lowest positive integer** that can be used to initialize register `a` and cause the code to output a clock signal of `0`, `1`, `0`, `1`... repeating forever?

+# Part Two
+The antenna is ready.
+Now, all you need is the **fifty stars** required to generate the signal for the sleigh, but you don't have enough.

+You look toward the sky in desperation... suddenly noticing that a lone star has been installed at the top of the antenna!
+Only **49 more** to go.

+You have enough stars to **TRANSMIT THE SIGNAL**.

+You activate all **fifty stars** and transmit the signal.
+The star atop the antenna begins to glow.

+**Suddenly, you see the sleigh fly past you!**

+Looks like Santa was already waiting for your signal.